SB 43 and CARE Court: Community FAQ

 What is Senate Bill 43?

-Senate Bill (SB) 43 was recently signed by the Governor and expands the definition of Grave Disability.
-Grave Disability is one of the criteria used to place people with disabilities on involuntary holds.
+Senate Bill (SB) 43 was signed by the Governor in 2023 and expands the definition of “Gravely Disabled.”
+Gravely Disabled is one of the criteria used to place people with disabilities on involuntary holds.
 An involuntary hold means you can be held against your will.

-SB 43 changes the definition of Grave Disability in two ways:
+SB 43 changes the definition of Gravely Disabled in two ways:

-SB 43 went into effect on January 1, 2024, except in counties who choose to defer implementation by one or two years.
-It’s been reported all counties, except for San Francisco County and San Luis Obispo County, are delaying implementation of SB 43 by at least one year.1
+SB 43 went into effect on January 1, 2024, but most counties chose to defer implementation by one or two years.
+All counties were required to implement SB 43 by January 1, 2026.

 The Old Definition:

-Definitions of the terms in SB 43, according to the law:
+Definitions of the new terms in “Gravely Disabled,” according to the law:

 A diagnosed substance-related disorder that meets the diagnostic criteria of ‘severe’ as defined in the most current version of the Diagnostic and Statistical Manual of Mental Disorders (DSM).